allenlam369/Spring-boot-web-hibernate-test/README.md

 ## Installation
 - download the project in zip
-- unzip it to find directory "spring-boot-test".
+- unzip it to find the root directory of the project, where there is a file "pom.xml"
-- In command line, cd to "spring-boot-test".
-Find pom.xml there.
+- In command line, cd to the root dir.
 All following commands should be issued from there.
 - Download all missing library files and package the project into a .war file by this command:
 - mvn package
 - the first time packaging will need a little longer wait for many MBs of files to download